NURSING 7145 - Introduction to Perioperative Nursing

-Course Code NURSING 7145 Course Introduction to Perioperative Nursing Coordinating Unit School of Nursing Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact Flexible delivery mode with online classroom contact Restrictions Available to M.NursSc students only Course Description This course provides the clinician with the clinically-focused skills and knowledge to function at a baseline perioperative nurse level within the perioperative environment.
+Course Code NURSING 7145 Course Introduction to Perioperative Nursing Coordinating Unit Adelaide Nursing School Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact Flexible delivery mode with online classroom contact Restrictions Available to M.NursSc students only Course Description This course provides the clinician with the clinically-focused skills and knowledge to function at a baseline perioperative nurse level within the perioperative environment.
 The course follows a patient's experience through their perioperative pathway and analyses the common phases along this journey.
 Topics presented cover the knowledge and skills required during preoperative, intraoperative and post anaesthesia recovery phases of care.
 There is a strong focus on the skills acquirement within the student's clinical environment.
 Following this course the clinician will be able to function at a base level within the areas of perioperative nursing.

 Course Coordinator: Mrs Jo PerryCourse Coordinator: Jo Perry

 Location: School of Nursing, University of Adelaide

 Tutor: Liz Kraft

 Phone: +61 8 8222 5525